-Statement by EU High Representative Catherine Ashton on the bomb attack in Mogadishu
+Statement by EU High Representative Catherine Ashton on the situation in Mali

-BRUSSELS, Kingdom of Belgium, September 13, 2012/African Press Organization (APO)/ -- Catherine Ashton, High Representative of the Union for Foreign Affairs and Security Policy and Vice President of the Commission, issued the following statement today:
+BRUSSELS, Kingdom of Belgium, January 11, 2013/African Press Organization (APO)/ -- The High Representative of the European Union for Foreign Affairs and Security Policy and Vice President of the Commission issued the following statement today: